metamorph-inc/cpython/Doc/using/windows.rst

   to be added to :data:`sys.path`.
 (Note that all known installers only use HKLM, so HKCU is typically empty.)

-* If the environment variable :envvar:`PYTHONHOME` is set, it is assumed as "Python Home".
+* If the environment variable :envvar:`OMPYTHONHOME` is set, it is assumed as "Python Home".
 Otherwise, the path of the main Python executable is used to locate a "landmark file" (``Lib\os.py``) to deduce the "Python Home".
 If a Python home is found, the relevant sub-directories added to :data:`sys.path` (``Lib``, ``plat-win``, etc) are based on that folder.
 Otherwise, the core Python path is constructed from the PythonPath stored in the registry.

-* If the Python Home cannot be located, no :envvar:`PYTHONPATH` is specified in the environment, and no registry entries can be found, a default path with relative entries is used (e.g. ``.\Lib;.\plat-win``, etc).
+* If the Python Home cannot be located, no :envvar:`OMPYTHONPATH` is specified in the environment, and no registry entries can be found, a default path with relative entries is used (e.g. ``.\Lib;.\plat-win``, etc).